mradionov/tleaf/README.md

   };
   ```

-#### Templates
+### Custom templates

 Test files are generated from the templates, which are kinda JavaScript files, but they get processed like templates to fill it with the gathered data.
 Most of the templates are based on [angular-test-patterns](https://github.com/daniellmb/angular-test-patterns), a template for providers is based on [this StackOverflow Q/A](http://stackoverflow.com/questions/14771810/how-to-test-angularjs-custom-provider) and the rest of the templates are completed by taking already existing ones as an example.
+You can take a look at [default templates](src/defaults/templates).
 Templates are processed by the templating engine called [Handlebars](http://handlebarsjs.com/), so you can use any of it's features.

-###### Available data
+#### Data available in templates

 Information, which is being collected by a parser or from your answers, gets passed to templates.
-Structure of the data available in templates (taking some controller as an example):
+Here is the structure of the data available in templates, consider it a global object in your templates (taking some controller as an example):

 ```js

 {
   // top level